 17. Virtual Gala

-While you may have historically held an in-person gala in the fall, that’s probably not on the docket for you this year.
-But that doesn’t mean you have to abandon your gala plans completely.
-Instead, you can move it online for a virtual gala!
+What do you call something like a gala but that’s potentially easier to put on?
+A virtual gala!
 Instead of having your attendees purchase a table, you can ask table hosts to put together fundraising teams for a peer-to-peer fundraising and act as team captains.

 Bring sponsors on board and share their logos and names on your fundraising page.
 Your peer-to-peer fundraiser will culminate in a live-streamed program that mimics a gala.
 You can get incredibly creative here: share recipes with your participants so that you can all eat dinner together, encourage people to dress up, or lean into the “at home” part of the event and tell people to show up in their pajamas.

 Share videos from people you have impacted with your work, add in entertainment, or highlight fundraisers who have gone above and beyond.
 Just remember to keep it short and sweet.

 Of course, we can’t forget about #GivingTuesday can we?
 While it’s not quite untapped, there are also huge benefits in participating in #GivingTuesday when you put your own spin on it and make it a unique fundraiser for your nonprofit.

 When you’re planning a #GivingTuesday campaign, you’ll find the most success with a few best practices:

 - Don’t just make it a one-day fundraiser, rather incorporate it into year-end or have your fundraiser end on #GivingTuesday.

 - Incorporate a day-of livestream event.